The Vehicle Inspection Checklist: Everything You Need to Know

 5. Improve Insurance and Audit Outcomes

 Want to reduce unplanned repair costs and stay ahead of issues?
 Proactive inspections are the key.
-You can do that and much, much more with our fleet maintenance software.
+Our fleet maintenance software can help you do that and much, much more.

 That’s where fleet management software comes in.

 It doesn’t just remind you when inspections are due.
-It gives you full control, oversight, and automation, saving hours of admin and reducing risk.
+It gives you complete control, oversight, and automation, saving admin hours and reducing risk.

 Smart Scheduling and Alerts

 Set inspection intervals based on vehicle type, mileage, or time.
-Your system automatically alerts you when inspections are due.
-No need for calendar reminders or spreadsheets.
+Your system automatically alerts you when inspections are due, so there is no need for calendar reminders or spreadsheets.

 Digital Inspection Records

 Every check is logged against the specific vehicle, with timestamps, technician details, and any reported defects.
-You always have proof of compliance, ready for audits.
+You always have proof of compliance and are ready for audits.

 Real-Time Defect Reporting